kanisterio/kanister/docs/install.rst

 ============================================

-To enable the Kopia Repository server controller, set the `repositoryServerController` value as shown below during the deployment
+To enable the Kopia Repository server controller, set the `repositoryServerController` value as shown below during the deployment:

 .. substitution-code-block:: bash